Rock 'n' Roll History for

 June 5

-The Doobie Brothers reformed their original hit making line-up and hit the concert trail to promote the newly released, "Cycles" album.
+The Doobie Brothers reformed their original hit making line-up and went out on the concert trail to promote the newly released, "Cycles" album.
 The first single from the album, "The Doctor", made it into the US Top 10, while the follow-up, "Need a Little Taste of Love" reached number 45.
 Other members of the group performed live vocals on songs previously sung by Michael McDonald, who wasn't invited to re-join the group.

 1990 - ClassicBands.com